nlaha/print-guardian/README.md

 ### Environment Variables

-All configuration is now handled through environment variables to support containerized deployments.
+All configuration is handled through environment variables to support containerized deployments.
 Create a `.env` file or set these environment variables:

 #### Required Variables